The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 Jackson Wang, 29

-SHOW TIME: Although most of his solo repertoire is in English, the Hong Kong-born member of K-pop boy band Got7 has enjoyed massive success in China.
+Show time: Although most of his solo repertoire is in English, the Hong Kong-born member of K-pop boy band Got7 has enjoyed massive success in China.
 In 2020, the rapper-singer was ranked No. 41 on the Forbes China Celebrity List.
 The following year, he jumped to 10th place.

-He is the first Chinese solo artiste to perform at famed American music festival Coachella in April 2022.
+In April 2022, he became the first Chinese solo artiste to perform at famed American music festival Coachella.
 And the heart-throb’s first solo concert at the Singapore Indoor Stadium in December 2022 was a sold-out gig attended by 10,000 fans.

 He also headlined the first night of the 2023 Singapore Grand Prix in September before a 50,000-strong crowd, alongside fellow artistes from Asian-American record label 88rising.

-SIGNATURE SONG: I Love You 3000 (Chinese Version)
+Signature song: I Love You 3000 (Chinese Version)

 Marvel fans have lapped up this love ballad.
 Its title comes from a famous line Tony Stark/Iron Man says to his daughter in the superhero film Avengers: Endgame (2019).
 After Indonesian singer-songwriter Stephanie Poetri turned the quote into an English song in 2019, a remix featuring Wang topped the Billboard China Social Chart in 2019.